collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 A very small sample of data stored in a csv file is shown below.
 Note that each image listed under the different cameras in the csv file is stored in the Image folder generated from collecting data.
 ![alt text][image4]

+I also only considered a select amount of data that had a steering angle of 0.
+This was due to the vast majority of the data containing a steering angle of zero, as can be seen in the histogram below.
+This helped to prevent overfitting and improved the models preformance.
+The detailed layout of the model and pre-processing of the data can be seen in the Behavioral-Cloning.py script.

+![alt text][image5]

 Finally, I randomly shuffled the data set and put 20% of the data into a validation set.
 Before running the simulation on the new model I developed using new data, I made sure that the test data and validation data that I was using obtained low loss values, inidcating the model was preforming well.
 At the end of the process, the vehicle was able to drive successfully drive autonomously around the track without leaving the road, and I had a training loss of .0133 and validation loss of .017.